 In the School of Science and Mathematics, the bachelor’s degree in Biology is designed for students who plan to go on to Graduate school or work as biologists or for those who seek professional education in medicine, veterinary medicine, dentistry, pharmacy, optometry, forensic science, and other clinically related fields.

 ABAC’s Nursing program continues to graduate quality nurses who consistently score in the top percentile on the NCLEX test and who have no problems finding jobs.

-Diversified Agriculture, Natural Resource Management with majors in Forestry or Wildlife, and Turfgrass and Golf Course Management are bachelor degree programs in the School of Agriculture and Natural Resources.
+Diversified Agriculture, Natural Resource Management, and Turfgrass and Golf Course Management are bachelor degree programs in the School of Agriculture and Natural Resources.
 Students get real-world experience in these programs and often participate in academically related clubs and organizations such as FFA, Turf Club, Wildlife Club, Cattlemen’s Club, Forestry Club, Horticulture Club, Agribusiness (NAMA), Equestrian, AET, and 4-H.